-Spicy Tawa Idli (Street Style Tawa Idli using Podi) is a delicious and quick breakfast or snack recipe made with a medley of fresh or leftover idlis tossed in sautéed onions, cilantro, curry leaves, and some idli podi.
-It takes only 15 mins to make and great kids lunch box recipe.
+Spicy Tawa Idli (Street Style Tawa Idli using Podi) is a delicious and quick breakfast or snack recipe made with a medley of fresh or leftover idlis tossed in sautéed onions, coriander leaves, curry leaves, and idli podi.
+It takes only 15 minutes to make a great kids' lunchbox recipe.

-My mom made this spicy tawa idli's whenever we had leftover idli's from breakfast.
+And whenever we had some leftover idlis at home, my mom made these spicy tawa idlis.
 She made these as an evening snack or for dinner.
-I used to munch these with either coconut chutney or sambhar.
+I used to munch these with either coconut chutney or vegetable sambhar.

 How to Make Spicy Tawa Idli

-Heat tawa & add butter.
-When butter melts, add onions, coriander & curry leaves, saute for a minute.
+Heat the tawa and add some butter.
+Once the butter melts, add onions, coriander leaves, and curry leaves, and saute for a minute.

-Add idli’s and toss them well in that masala and cook on both sides.
+Add idlis, toss them well in that masala, and cook on both sides.
 Let them roast a bit.

-Spicy tawa idli is ready, and can be served with coconut chutney.
+Spicy tawa idlis are ready and can be served with coconut chutney.

 Tips & Variations

-- I have used idli Podi (gun powder) to make masala, but you can also toss in peanut chutney powder for this recipe.
+- I used idli podi (gun powder) to make masala, but you can also toss in peanut chutney powder for this recipe.

 Street Style Tawa Idli using Podi